calchiwo/WodiC/README.md

 2. Allow microphone access when prompted
 3. Speak naturally, for example:
    > “What is twenty-five times six?”
-4. WodiC will process your voice, display the equation, and speak the result back instantly.
+4. WodiC will process your question, display the equation, and speak the result back instantly.
 5. To install it as a PWA, tap the **Download** or **Install App** button in your browser.

 ---